What And Why

 The HP Computer Museum was a collection of old Hewlett-Packard computer hardware, software, documentation and other marketing materials from HP's early years in the computer industry (beginning in 1966).
 The museum was not a commercial enterprise; it was a privately funded resource for the enthusiast and for the curious.
 Until November 2022, the museum was housed in a 2500 square-foot building (shed, really) in Melbourne, Australia.Photos of the museum as it was in July 2017 can be found on our Facebook page here.
 In November 2022, the museum's collection of vintage HP equipment, as well as this website, was donated to the Hewlett Packard Company Archives, located in Atlanta, Georgia, USA.

-The museum’s long-term goal is to have working models of all computers and peripherals produced by Hewlett-Packard during the company’s first 25 years in the industry (1966 to 1991).
-The museum also contains some interesting examples of HP computer technology from the post-1991 period.
-The museum does not include any HP instruments.
+The museum’s original long-term goal was to have working models of all computers and peripherals produced by Hewlett-Packard during the company’s first 25 years in the industry (1966 to 1991).
+The museum also contained some interesting examples of HP computer technology from the post-1991 period.
+The collection does not include any HP instruments.

 The period of greatest innovation in any industry occurs during the birth and early growth periods.
 This is true of the computer industry and of HP's involvement in the industry.
 HP is one of only two major “survivors” of the early entrants in the computer industry, the other being IBM.
 It is interesting to track HP's progress in the industry and to speculate as to why HP survived into middle age when almost all others failed.
 From a historical perspective, HP is most notable for its pioneering company culture “The HP Way”.